slatedocs/slate/source/index.html.md

 ## List Balances

-This API call is used to retrieve your wallets balances, including their deposit addresses (if they have been previously generated).
+This API call is used to retrieve the balances on each of your wallets, including their deposit addresses (if they have been previously generated).
 There are four types of balances in tauros: `available`, `pending`, `frozen` and `in_orders`.

 - `available`: Funds you can spend.

-- `pending`: Funds that will be added in your account due to an incoming transfer.
+- `pending`: Funds that will be added to your account due to an incoming transfer.

 - `frozen`: Frozen funds that will be removed due to and outgoing withdrawal.